Reform UK Tunbridge Wells Branch

 • The Great Tommy Sleepout

-Our local membership has increased by 300% in the past year.
-It is now over 1,000 strong.
+Our local membership / supporters group has increased by 300% in the past 18-months.
+It is now over 1,100 strong.

 At the heart of Reform UK lies a steadfast commitment to sensible, practical policies.
 We prioritise protecting our precious environment through realistic measures, rather than the ideological madness of Net Zero targets that burden families and businesses without delivering meaningful results.
 We stand firmly in support of our local farming community, recognising the vital role our farmers play in food security, rural economies, and stewardship of the countryside.